- Widener University School of Law (J.D., Cum Laude, 1993)

 Her professional affiliations include serving; as President of the James S. Bowman, American Inn of Court, President of the Federal Bar Association's Middle District of Pennsylvania Chapter, and on the Lawyers Advisory Committee for the United States Middle District of Pennsylvania.
 Sarah was also on the Pennsylvania Bar Association's (PBA) Government Lawyers Committee, Co-Chair of the PBA's Commission on Women in the Profession, and recognized by the PBA in 2005 as "Government Lawyer of the Year."

 Actively in involved in her community, Sarah serves on the Board of Directors for St. Stephen's Episcopal School in Harrisburg.
 She was also involved with the American Heart Association, Capital Region Division as a Board Member and Past President.
 The Association honored her as "Volunteer of the Year" in 2003 and with the "Spirit of Heart Award" in 2008.
 Sarah was recognized by the YWCA in 2012 with the "Woman of Excellence Award."
 For twenty years, she has organized a “gifts for kids” program through Dauphin County Children and Youth Services which benefits needy children in the Harrisburg area.
-In 2015, 2016, and 2017 Sarah was listed in Pennsylvania Super Lawyers/Philadelphia Magazine for Business Litigation.
+Since 2015, Sarah has been listed in Pennsylvania Super Lawyers/Philadelphia Magazine for Business Litigation.
 She was also recognized as one of Harrisburg Magazine’s Local Legal Leaders of 2015.

 For information about these selections and an overview of common third-party publications, rankings, and lists methodologies, click here.